I was a Registered Tax Return Preparer (RTRP) and a partner in 3 national brand tax preparation stores in Pennsylvania for over 10 years.

 1099-MISC forms are issued to non-employee independent contractors for services performed.
 No income, Social Security or Medicare taxes are deducted from this income by the payer (although back-up withholding rules do apply).

 Everyone who receives $600 or more from a payer will be issued a 1099-MISC from that payer.

 To report this income on your 1040, the income is first reported on Schedule C with expenses deducted from the gross income reported.

 Self-employed individuals are required to pay both the employer and employee portions of the Social Security and Medicare taxes.

-Taxpayers who did not expect to get a 1099-MISC and did not keep tract of expenses are surprised not only by their income tax bill, but also the Social Security and Medicare taxes they have to pay at the end of the year.
+Taxpayers who did not expect to get a 1099-MISC and did not keep track of expenses are surprised not only by their income tax bill but also the Social Security and Medicare taxes they have to pay at the end of the year.